 Despite a lifelong guarantee given by some breast implant manufactures, a breast implant may eventually wear out and break making in a breast implant exchange necessary.
 Whereas a normal saline implant failure is easier noted by slow or very sudden loss of volume, silicone implant failure is less obvious.
 Ruptures in silicone implant patients, are generally noticed by a patient, who notice “something different” in shape or contour of the breast.
 In order to diagnosis this, it is generally ordered for an outside test, such as mammogram, CT scan, or sonogram to be preformed to check on the implant shell (the outside cover of a breast implant).
 Leakage is generally noticed the same as a rupture.
 In both situations a breast implant exchange is recommended in a timely manner, and you should be assessed by a board certified plastic surgeon to discuss your options.
 If you suspect that one of your breast implants is ruptured contact our Frankfurt office to set up your consultation.
 Dr Bianca Knoll and her staff will have your best interest at heart, and will do everything they can do to make your surgery go well, and your recovery proceed smoothly, safely and with the least amount of discomfort possible.

-WHAT TO EXPECT UNDERGOING A BREAST IMPLANT EXCHANGE
+WHAT TO EXPECT UNDERGOING AN IMPLANT EXCHANGE

 A breast implant exchange is described by our patients as being much less painful than their initial breast augmentation.
 A breast implant exchange procedure is not described as very painful.
 Most patients describe a burning or pulling sensation, stating this recovery was easier than a primary (first) breast augmentation.
 The recovery time is for most patients shorter than after the initial placement of an implant.
 A breast implant exchange is performed under general anesthesia and may take anywhere from 1-4 hours depending on what is involved.
 During your procedure bacterial swabs, tissue and fluid specimens might be taken, to be send for lab analysis.
 In most of Dr Knoll’s breast implant exchange procedures no drains are required.
 The breast implant exchange can be either performed safely in an ambulatory setting.
 Depending on your general health, and your personal comfort, an overnight stay in the hospital might be preferred.

-After your breast implant exchange you may have some swelling and bruising, which will gradually subside within the following weeks.
+After your surgery you may have some swelling and bruising, which will gradually subside within the following weeks.
 During that time Dr Knoll and her team will see you regularly in her Frankfurt office to accompany you during the wound healing process.
 Although most patients do not describe their post-operative course as very painful, you will be somewhat limited in your physical activities during your immediate post-operative period to ensure adequate wound healing.
 The success of a breast implant exchange procedure is clearly dependent on the meticulous planning, a patient’s realistic expectations and compliance, aesthetic sense of your surgeon, and skilled surgical performance of your surgery.